exakat/exakat-docs/Reference/Rules.rst

 * :ref:`Trait 'a' not found <trait-not-found>`
 * :ref:`Trait method M has not been applied, because there are collisions with other trait methods on C <method-collision-traits>`
 * :ref:`Trait method f has not been applied, because there are collisions with other trait methods on x <useless-method-alias>`
-* :ref:`Trying to access array offset on value of type boolean <null-or-boolean-arrays>`
-* :ref:`Trying to access array offset on value of type float <null-or-boolean-arrays>`
-* :ref:`Trying to access array offset on value of type int <null-or-boolean-arrays>`
-* :ref:`Trying to access array offset on value of type null <null-or-boolean-arrays>`
 * :ref:`Trying to access array offset on value of type null <scalar-are-not-arrays>`
 * :ref:`Type of b\:\:$a must be array (as in class a) <inherited-property-type-must-match>`
 * :ref:`Type of b\:\:$a must not be defined (as in class a) <inherited-property-type-must-match>`